Background pattern

 Uncommon(may affect up to 1 in 100 people)

-• some types of skin tumors, such as basal cell carcinoma
+• types of skin cancer, such as basal cell carcinoma

-• inflammation of the pancreas (pancreatitis) that causes intense abdominal pain
+• pancreatitis (inflammation of the pancreas) that causes severe abdominal pain

-• abnormal pancreatic function test results (amylase, lipase)
+• abnormal pancreatic function blood test results (amylase, lipase)

-If you experience any type of side effect, consult your doctor, pharmacist, nurse, or healthcare professional, even if it is a possible side effect that does not appear in this leaflet.
+If you experience any adverse effects, consult your doctor, pharmacist, or nurse, even if they are possible adverse effects that are not listed in this leaflet.

 Composition of Braftovi